hlzz/hlzz.github.io/_posts/2016-4-15-persistent_data_structure.md

 I would watch some of the lecture videos before going to bed and then write down some notes next morning.
 Let's get started!

 The first lecture concerns with persistent data structures.
 The topic is broad and I cannot grasp all the essence solely by watching the lectures.
-Therefore some reference reading is necessary to catch up with the course.
+Therefore, some reference reading is necessary to catch up with the course.
 The following content is based on the lecture and some reference materials.

 ## Four Types of Persistency [2]